0xrdf/Brazilian-wordlist/README.md

-# Brazilian-wordlist-
+# Brazilian-wordlist
-This repo.. it's just for Brazil passwords.. founded on leaks..
+This repo.. it's just for Brazilian passwords.. founded on leaks..